We were proud to recently unveil the 2018 Tallo Top 100 students.

 Hailing from all across the nation, the students of the Top 100 represent a wide variety of talent, skills, and backgrounds.
 We wanted to get to know these students better and showcase the personalities behind the Tallo platform!

-Read more about Tyler below in his own words.
+Read more about Sophia below in her own words.

-We hope for the best for you Tyler, and we’re proud to have you be a Tallo user and part of the 2018 Tallo Top 100!
+We hope for the best for you Sophia, and we’re proud to have you be a Tallo user and part of the 2018 Tallo Top 100!